7 FAM 000

 b.
 Bureau of Consular Affairs: Primary responsibility for protection of U.S. citizens abroad is carried out by the Bureau of Consular Affairs (CA) in the Department of State and by dedicated consular officers, locally engaged staff and consular agents abroad.
 1 FAM 250 outlines the duties and responsibilities of the Bureau of Consular Affairs.
 It is imperative that consular officers participate fully in post Emergency Action Committees (EAC) to ensure that the interests of private U.S. citizens traveling and residing abroad are considered in post strategic planning and decision-making.
 (See 12 FAH-1 H-230, Emergency Action Committees).

 c.
 Overseas Citizens Services: Within CA, the Directorate of Overseas Citizens Services (CA/OCS) is charged with exercising the Secretary of State’s responsibility to provide consular protection and services to United States citizens abroad.
 OCS serves as a liaison between concerned family members, friends and members of Congress in the United States and consular posts and U.S. citizens abroad.
 OCS is responsible for the ongoing development, delivery and oversight of a broad range of highly technical and complex programs and services requiring an in-depth knowledge of the laws, regulations, treaties, conventions, and precedents governing those programs.
-CA/OCS is comprised of three offices: American Citizen Services and Crisis Management (ACS), Children’s Issues (CI), and the Office of Legal Advisor for Consular Affairs (L/CA).
+CA/OCS is comprised of three offices: American Citizen Services and Crisis Management (ACS), Children’s Issues (CI), and the Management Support Unit (MSU).
 These offices are under the leadership of a Managing Director and the Deputy Assistant Secretary for Overseas Citizens Services.

 d.
 The Office of American Citizens Services (ACS) and Crisis Management (CA/OCS/ACS) is in effect the Department’s “America Desk.’’
-ACS helps U.S. citizens/nationals abroad and their families and friends at home with emergencies such as deaths, arrests, illnesses and injuries.
-ACS provides vital assistance to U.S. citizens/nationals during periods of crisis such as transportation accidents, natural disasters, and civil unrest, including the evacuation of U.S. citizens.
+ACS helps U.S. citizens/non-citizen nationals abroad and their families and friends at home with emergencies such as deaths, arrests, illnesses and injuries.
+ACS provides vital assistance to U.S. citizens/non-citizen nationals during periods of crisis such as transportation accidents, natural disasters, and civil unrest, including the evacuation of U.S. citizens/non-citizen nationals.
 In addition to ACS’s emergency and crisis work, it provides assistance on a wide variety of other issues, including estates, property, voting and adjudicating loss of U.S. citizenship.

 e.
 The Office of Children's Issues (CA/OCS/CI) provides assistance to the public on international parental child abduction and international adoption cases.
 CI serves as the U.S. Central Authority for the Hague Convention on the Civil Aspects of International Child Abduction (Hague Abduction Convention) and for the Hague Convention on the Protection of Children and Cooperation in Respect of International Adoption.
 CI also formulates and coordinates policy and provides direction to posts on international parental child abduction cases and international adoption policy issues.
 See 7 FAM 1710 and 7 FAM 1790.